afiqbomboloni/api_quiz/README.md

 The application will run on `http://localhost:8080` by default.

-To run seeder, use the following command:
+To run seeder for create ADMIN, use the following command:

 go run db/seeders/main.go